Complete Sample Social Studies Issue 2 SRQ

 (E) As Singapore society is diverse, we can interact and learn from people from other countries and cultures.
 As a result, we are exposed to new and novel ideas as they may have a different perspective.
 Hence, we can learn and appreciate their culture.
 In addition, it also creates a fusion of civilisations as we learn from each other.

 (E) For example, this brings about fusion food, music and fashion.
-Nowadays, it is common to eat food with elements from Asian and European cuisine.
+Nowadays, eating food with elements from Asian and European cuisine is common.
 Examples of such dishes include squid ink mantou, laksa pesto linguini and otah burger.

-(L) Hence, living in a diverse society allows us to learn to create hybrid cultural food and practices.
+(L) Hence, living in a diverse society allows us to create hybrid cultural food and practices.

 (6.2.2) Skills and Knowledge